Wolverine971/9takes/src/blog/people/musicians/Beyonce-Knowles.md

   "@graph": [
     {
       "@type": "Article",
       "articleBody": "Have you ever wondered what fuels the unstoppable force that is Beyoncé?
-Intricately woven within her actions, music, and public persona, lies the compelling energy of the Enneagram Type 8 – The Challenger Beyoncé has consistently demonstrated an unrivaled level of self-confidence and a resolute desire to control her own destiny - hallmark traits of a Type 8.
+Intricately woven within her actions, music, and public persona, lies the energy of the Enneagram Type 8 – The Challenger Beyoncé has consistently demonstrated an unrivaled level of self-confidence and a resolute desire to control her own destiny - hallmark traits of a Type 8.
 But there's more.
 Her unyielding assertiveness, palpable in every performance, and her willingness to confront issues head-on resonates profoundly with this type.", "author": {
         "@type": "Person",
         "name": "DJ Wayne",